PromptPex: Automatic Test Generation for Language Model Prompts: Motivating Example

 \subsection{Prompt Under Test (\PUT{})}

-The prompt in Figure \ref{fig:pos_prompt} is the part-of-speech classification (POS) prompt\footnote{A modified version of the prompt from~\cite{prompt-opt-sammo-schnabel2024symbolic}.}, which classifies a word into a part-of-speech tag.
+The prompt in Figure \ref{fig:pos_prompt} is the part-of-speech classification (POS) prompt\footnote{A modified version of the prompt from~\cite{prompt-opt-sammo-schnabel2024symbolic}.}, which classifies a word into a POS tag.
 We have truncated the list of speech tags with their description for brevity.
-The complete prompt is available in Appendix \ref{prompt:bench:speechtag}.